 Sarah La Cumbre – Student Resource Centre Manager

-Sinéad is the Student Resource Centre Projects Officer and Administrator.
+Sinéad joined the is the Student Resource Team in 2022 as Projects Officer and Administrator.
 She works in the areas of administration, event planning, project management, and financial management across all areas of the Student Resource Centre.

-In particular, Sinéad leads the eight week Connect & Engage Programme on the Athlone Campus, along with working on many other student focused projects throughout the year.
+Sinéad leads the Connect & Engage Programme on the Athlone Campus, along with working on many other student focused projects throughout the year.